By Brianna Randall

 “When I’m running cattle, I buy feed, fuel, salt, and other supplies, which supports more people in my community who can make money off the land, too.”

-To build off the example set by Schmidt and other producers, the NRCS’s Working Lands for Wildlife recently released two frameworks for conservation action in the Great Plains Grasslands and Sagebrush biomes that prioritize incentives for landowners to maintain or restore America’s productive rangelands.
+NRCS’s Working Lands for Wildlife recently released two frameworks for conservation action in the Great Plains Grasslands and Sagebrush biomes that prioritize incentives for landowners to maintain or restore America’s productive rangelands.
 This includes resources to help more landowners transition expiring CRP acres into profitable grazing land.

 The USDA also updated its CRP Grasslands program this year, with the goal of enrolling more acres to mitigate climate change.
 Landowners receive a minimum rental rate of $15 per acre to plant and maintain healthy grasses.
 Participants retain the right to graze livestock, produce hay, or harvest to produce seeds (depending on bird species’ nesting seasons), conduct prescribed burns, and build firebreaks and fences.